 Thankfully the musicians’ instrument techs dubbed themselves Classic Hugo and the Dirty Dick Beaters and put on an impromptu performance to keep the audience entertained.
 After four songs, they left the stage to prepare for the show and the speakers were again playing random songs until one song—probably the only song that could result in a sing along— started, Bohemian Rhapsody by Queen.

 The entire band put on a fantastic club show and interacted with the energetic fans in a way you just can’t get from a large stadium performance.
 They pushed the audience to sing along and even asked if anyone knew a Texas song before sideman Jason Freese sang a bar from the only one he knew, Deep In The Heart of Texas.
-They were silly.
-They were sincere.
-They had as much fun performing as the fans had watching.
+Silly, sincere and they had as much fun performing as the fans had watching.

 Green Day Set List